satish-rajnale/Signal-app-2.0/README.md

 # Signal-app-2.0
  ![signal](https://user-images.githubusercontent.com/76589507/115562684-5c493480-a2d4-11eb-82f0-5aad4f721cd2.jpg)

----
 title: Signal
 date: "2021"
-slug: "signal"
-selectedWork: false
-description: "Designing and building a Signal clone app to redefine privacy."
+Goal : Designing and building a Signal clone app to redefine privacy.
-previewImage: "/images/work/iswag/iswag_desktop.png"
----

 **Signal**  is a cross-platform centralized encrypted messaging service developed by the Signal Technology Foundation and Signal Messenger LLC.
 It uses the Internet to send one-to-one and group messages, which can include files, voice notes, images and videos.